 This post may contain affiliate links.
 This means I may make a small commission at no additional cost to you when you make a purchase.
 Find out more in the Disclosure Policy

 It's that time of year when soup sounds warm and comforting.
 I have a handful of soup recipes that I fall back on and rotate through my cooking schedule.
-One of my favorite recipes is Turkey Meatball and Kale Soup.
+One of my favorites is this Turkey Meatball Kale Soup recipe.

 Turkey meatball and kale soup is flavorful and filling.
 A light broth filled with vegetables and meatballs.

 There are several versions of Meatball and Kale Soup online.
 I first made Turkey Meatball and Kale Soup from a recipe by the Savory Lotus.
-Along the way, I have made adjustments to the recipe and I thought I would share how I make Turkey Meatball and Kale Soup.
+Along the way, I have made adjustments to the recipe and I thought I would share how I make Turkey Meatballs and Kale Soup.

-This recipe could easily be made with ground beef or ground chicken too.
-For this recipe, I try to cut down on the carbohydrate count by substituting almond flour and coconut flour for bread crumbs.
+This recipe could easily be made with ground chicken too.
+I try to cut down on the carbohydrate count by substituting almond and coconut flour for bread crumbs.

-This healthy recipe can work with a low carbohydrate diet or for someone who needs to avoid gluten in their diet.
+This healthy turkey meatball vegetable soup recipe can work with a low carbohydrate diet or for someone who needs to avoid gluten in their diet.

-Turkey Meatbal Vegetable Soup is made with homemade broth, lean ground turkey, coconut and almond flour, and vegetables including kale, carrots, and celery.
+Turkey Meatball Vegetable Soup is made with homemade broth, lean ground turkey, coconut and almond flour, and vegetables including kale, carrots, and celery.

-While the ingredient list might make you think this soup doesn't have a lot of flavor, I believe that you will be pleasantly surprised by how flavorful this recipe is.
+While the ingredient list might make you think this soup doesn't have a lot of flavors, I believe that you will be pleasantly surprised by how flavorful this recipe is.
+Spices add color and flavor to the meatballs including parsley, paprika, Italian spices, garlic salt, and red and black pepper flavor the ground turkey.
+Poultry seasoning and bay leaf add a finishing touch to the broth.

 I always start my soups with homemade broth.
 It is healthy and provides more flavor than canned broth.
 You also have control over the ingredients used to make the broth.
 If you have never tried making your own broth you will be amazed at how easy it is.